eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 * request the current CompleteState from the Ankaios server
 * request an update of the state from the Ankaios server

+Comment:
+The requested CompleteState is used to handle the watch on the updated workloads, not for constructing the updated state.

+Rationale:
+Requesting the CompleteState before updating the state is required in order to handle the wait mode properly when a workload is deleted that was not initially started due to a disconnected agent.

 Tags:
 - CliCommands